aws-samples/aws-greengrass-mini-fulfillment/README.md

 evolve and it has been the seed for [other demos](https://youtu.be/dpatdO2uPCA).

-The artifacts, example code, and instructions to construct this demo are now available in this repo.
+The artifacts, example code, and instructions to construct this demo are now available in this repository as an example.
 We look forward to seeing what you'll do with it.

 #### Directory Structure and Noteworthy Files
 ```